abdalrahmantarek/Date/README.md

 # Date
-### this code can cheek if the input date is valid date or not
+### this code can check if the input date is valid date or not